 - It doesn't matter whether the company is legally or physically based in California, just whether it serves customers in the state (including online)

-- The CCPA is based on upholding five consumer rights regarding personal information, which is defined very broadly
+- The CCPA (CPRA) is based on upholding consumer rights regarding personal information

 - Violations could lead to court action brought by the Attorney General or individuals, with potentially expensive penalties

 Need to do:

 - Create a web page where users can opt out of their personal information being sold

 - Organize your data so that you know which of 12 CCPA-defined categories it falls into and to which individuals it relates

 - Make sure you notify individuals about what personal information you are collecting and how you'll use it